KealJones/micro/README.md

 This repo brings multiple other repos into a single easy to run local microfrontend experience, if you want more control and to play around with stuff take a look at https://github.com/kealjones-wk/shell.

 ## Getting Started
+From the root of this repo run `pub get` then to run the entire example run `dart ./run.dart`.

+### What does `run.dart` do?
-Run `cd example && ./run.sh` from this repo and it will build the latest of each experience and then serve the shell.
+1. Runs watchers that build js bundles of each experience and outputs them into the `example/cdn` directory
+2. Serves a shelf static file server on the `example/cdn` directory (this would minic a real cdn)
+3. Finally serves `example/shell` using `webdev serve` in release mode